bghira/SimpleTuner/README.md

 - A100-40, A40, A6000 or better (EMA, 1024px training)
 - NVIDIA RTX 4090 or better (24G, no EMA)
 - NVIDIA RTX 4080 or better (LoRA only)

-### AuraFlow v0.1

-This model is very large; it will require more resources to train than any other, incurring a substantial hardware cost.

-- Full tuning will OOM at a batch size of 1 on a single 80G GPU.
-A system with 8x A100-80G (SXM4) is a recommended minimum for FSDP (DeepSpeed ZeRO Stage 2) training.
-- LoRA training will OOM at a batch size of 1 on a single 16G GPU.
-A system with 1x 24G is required, with a 48G GPU being an ideal size.

 ## Scripts